andrastantos/brew/docs/cpu/isa_details.rst

 If - during the operation - an implementation-defined access violation exception occurs, the :code:`VSTART` register will be set to the first byte that was not completely loaded.
 This behavior is required by all implementations, even those that ignore :code:`VSTART` during loads.

-The size of the target register is set to 32 bits for scalar types or to :code:`VEND` for vector types.

 .. todo:: this is weird.
 This means that vector types really only support MEM[]-style loads and stores. all the other variants make only sense for scalars.
 Are we sure we're using the instruction space efficiently?

 .. _store_type_handling: